powerbi-tech/iot-adk-addonkit/Tools/IoTCoreImaging/Docs/New-IoTDeviceLayout.md

 ```

 ## DESCRIPTION
-This method creates a object of class [IoTDeviceLayout](Classes/IoTDeviceLayout.md).
+This method creates a object of class IoTDeviceLayout

 ## EXAMPLES